 Older dogs tend to have a harder time digesting fats, require more fiber to stay regular, and most importantly of all, they tend to need fewer calories.
-If this sounds like your aging Chihuahua, then Merrick’s senior small dog diet is a great choice.
+If this sounds like your aging Chihuahua, then Merrick’s senior grain-free dog food is a great choice.

-This food is surprisingly priced below our first two picks and a bargain considering its a specialty senior and small dog diet.
+This small kibble dog food is surprisingly priced below our first two picks and a bargain considering its a specialty senior and small dog diet.

 #5.
 Blue Buffalo Small Breed Adult

-If you’re looking for a quality small dog food that won’t break the bank, our last choice is just what the vet ordered.
-Blue Buffalo’s small dog formula contains natural ingredients to help your Chi thrive, at a price you can get behind.
+If you’re looking for a quality small breed dry dog food that won’t break the bank, our last choice is just what the vet ordered.
+Blue Buffalo’s adult dog formula contains natural ingredients to help your Chi thrive, at a price you can get behind.

 This food comes in three flavors: lamb, chicken, and fish.
 All three flavors contain around 25% protein, putting this diet lowest on our list in total protein.

-But, this food does still contain quality animal ingredients like chicken meal, fish meal, and lamb as the first two ingredients in every recipe.
+But, this food for chihuahuas does still contain quality animal protein like chicken meal, fish meal, and lamb as the first two ingredients in every recipe.

-Unlike our other choices, this food is not grain free.
-However, most Chihuahuas will do just fine on this food as it contains higher quality grains like rice, oatmeal, and barley.
+Unlike our other choices, Blue Buffalo is not grain-free.
+However, most Chihuahuas will do just fine on this food as it also contains higher quality grains like rice, oatmeal, and barley.

-And of course, this food is all natural and full of added nutrients to help your Chi thrive like omega fatty acids and glucosamine.
-As a small dog specific formula, you can also count on this food to be calorie dense to better support your small dog’s higher metabolism.
+And of course, this dog food is all-natural and full of added nutrients to help your Chi thrive like omega fatty acids and glucosamine.
+As a small dog specific formula, you can also count on Blue Buffalo to be calorie-dense to better support your dog’s higher metabolism.